frobenius7/ea_quest-submissions/chapter5/day1/readme.md

     // TODO
     // Tell me whether or not this function will log the updated number.
-    // Also, tell me the value of `self.number` after it's run. pub fun numberThree(): Int {
+    // Also, tell me the value of `self.number` after it's run.
+    // NO, because there is no log function, but updates self.number = 1
+    pub fun numberThree(): Int {
       post {
         before(self.number) == result + 1